-Built on the foundations of the ancient temple of the Roman goddess Juno, the church known as Santa Maria in Aracoeli (St. Mary of the Altar of Heaven) is one the oldest basilicas in Rome.
+Built on the foundations of the ancient temple of the Roman goddess Juno, the church known as Santa Maria in Aracoeli (St. Mary of the Altar of Heaven) is one of the oldest basilicas in Rome.

 Building the Church on the Hill

 Situated at the highest point of the Capitoline Hill, Santa Maria in Aracoeli has a long history.
 The foundation of a first house of worship may have been laid here as early as the sixth century, when it was built in the style of an ancient basilica.
-At that time, the worshippers would have followed the Greek rite.
+At that time, the worshipers would have followed the Greek rite.

 However, the building was taken over by the papacy in the tenth century and was given to the Benedictines.
-In 1249 pope Innocent IV passed it on to the Franciscans who remodeled and expanded the church in 1320.
+In 1249 Pope Innocent IV passed it on to the Franciscans who remodeled and expanded the church in 1320.

 Due to its location near the Palazzo Senatorio – the former seat of the Senate, Santa Maria in Aracoeli became the designated church of the Roman Senate.

 In the Middle Ages the city council regularly used the church as an assembly hall and Cola di Rienzo, a politician, addressed the people of Rome from the church’s entrance.

 The church was originally known as the Santa Maria in Capitolio.
 The name Aracoeli is first mentioned in the fourteenth century and comes from a medieval legend.
 According to this legend, a Sibyl appeared to Emperor Augustus in a vision, foretelling him the arrival of Christ.
 The emperor then decided to build an altar atop the Capitoline Hill with the inscription ‘Ecce Ara Primogeniti Dei’ (Here is the altar of the firstborn god).
 Hence the name Ara Coeli, Latin for ‘Altar of Heaven’.